IsraelShowell/Prioritask-Task-Management/README.md

 - Implemented AI into the Dashboard using Hugging Face
 - Merged changes into the production version of the application

+# Version History:
+# V-1.00: (12-7-24)
+# Contributors: Israel Showell, Byronous Robinson, Christopher Turnbull, Jerome Foster, Kaleigha Hayes, Steker Jean Francois
+- Updated UI elements of the Sign Up and Dashboard
+- Add FAQ page to assist users in using the application

-# Current Features as of V-0.95:
+# Current Features as of V-1.00:
-- Version 0.95 is an internal development version, the official release version will be 1.00!
+- Users can create accounts and reset their password
+- Users can create, edit, delete, sort, search, and filter tasks
+- Users can ask for helpful information about their tasks via our AI-powered chatbot

 # Future Features to Implement:
 - Task managemnt functions such as adding, editing, deleting, etc - Done!
 - Get the web application working online with the database - Done!
-- UI and UX needs to be implemented to streamline the web application - In progress!
+- UI and UX needs to be implemented to streamline the web application - Done!
+- AI chatbot needs to be implemented - Done!

 # Known/Possible Bugs:
 - No errors.....yet (Israel)